bbatsov/emacsredux/_posts/2025-04-06-goodbye-setq-hello-setopt.md

 That's all I have for you today.
 If you haven't adopted `setopt` already, go wild and `setopt` all the things!

+[^1]: How big of a change?
+Depends on whether you're using `package.el` and how exactly are you using it! :D